Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the

 \section{Abstract}

 How cooperation evolves and manifests itself in the thermodynamic or infinite player limit of social dilemma games is a matter of intense speculation.
-Various analytical methods have been proposed to analyse the thermodynamic limit of social dilemmas.
-In a previous work [Chaos Solitons and fractals 135, 109762(2020)] involving one among us, two of those methods, Hamiltonian Dynamics and Nash equilibrium mapping were compared.
-The inconsistency and incorrectness of Hamiltonian dynamics approach vis-a-vis Nash equilibrium mapping was brought to light.
-In this work we compare a third analytical method, i.e, Darwinian evolution with Nash equilibrium mapping and a numerical agent based approach.
-For completeness, we give results for Hamiltonian dynamics approach as well.
-In contrast to Hamiltonian dynamics which involves maximisation of payoffs of all individuals, in Darwinian evolution, payoff of a single player is maximised with respect to its nearest neighbour.
-While, Hamiltonian dynamics utterly fails as compared to Nash equilibrium mapping, Darwinian evolution method gives a false positive for game magnetisation- the net difference between the fraction of cooperators and defectors- when payoffs obey the condition $a+d=b+c$, wherein $a$,$d$ represent the diagonal elements and $b$,$c$ the off diagonal elements in symmetric social dilemma games.
-When either $a+d \neq b+c$ or, when one looks at average payoff per player, the Darwinian evolution method fails much like the Hamiltonian dynamics approach.
-The Nash equilibrium mapping and numerical agent based method on the other hand agree really well for both game magnetisation as well as average payoff per player for the social dilemmas in question, i.e., Hawk-Dove game and Public goods game.
-This paper thus bring to light the inconsistency of the Darwinian evolution method vis-a-vis both Nash equilibrium mapping as well as a numerical agent based approach.
+Various analytical methods have been proposed to analyze the thermodynamic limit of social dilemmas.
+In this work, we compare two analytical methods, i.e., Darwinian evolution and Nash equilibrium mapping, with a numerical agent-based approach.
+For completeness, we also give results for another analytical method, Hamiltonian dynamics.
+In contrast to Hamiltonian dynamics, which involves the maximization of payoffs of all individuals, in Darwinian evolution, the payoff of a single player is maximized with respect to its interaction with the nearest neighbour.
+While the Hamiltonian dynamics method utterly fails as compared to Nash equilibrium mapping, the Darwinian evolution method gives a false positive for game magnetization- the net difference between the fraction of cooperators and defectors- when payoffs obey the condition $a+d=b+c$, wherein $a$,$d$ represent the diagonal elements and $b$,$c$ the off-diagonal elements in a symmetric social dilemma game payoff matrix.
+When either $a+d \neq b+c$ or when one looks at the average payoff per player, the Darwinian evolution method fails, much like the Hamiltonian dynamics approach.
+On the other hand, the Nash equilibrium mapping and numerical agent-based method agree well for both game magnetization and average payoff per player for the social dilemmas in question, i.e., the Hawk-Dove game and the Public goods game.
+This paper thus brings to light the inconsistency of the Darwinian evolution method vis-a-vis both Nash equilibrium mapping and a numerical agent-based approach.